Derrick Lancaster

 Derrick Lancaster (born January 26, 1973) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 29 Toyota Camry for his own team, Derrick Lancaster Racing.
+He has most recently competed in the IHRA Stock Car Series, driving the No. 25 Chevrolet for his own team, Derrick Lancaster Racing.
+He has previously competed in the ARCA Menards Series.

 Racing career

 From 2008 to 2020, Lancaster competed in several late model races, including the NASCAR Advance Auto Parts Weekly Series, the CARS Super Late Model Tour, the Dirty Dozen, and the Virginia Late Model Triple Crown Series.
 He mostly drove in the Weekly Series, getting 28 top-fives, 78 top-tens, and one win in a stake of 128 starts in eleven years.

 ARCA Menards Series

 Lancaster made his ARCA Racing Series (now ARCA Menards Series) start in 2014, driving the No. 56 Dodge Charger for Danny Glad Racing.
 He drove for them at Daytona International Speedway and Talladega Superspeedway, finishing thirteenth and sixth respectively.

 Lancaster returned to Daytona in 2015, this time for his own team, Lancaster Racing.
 He failed to qualify for the race, and withdrew from Talladega.

 Lancaster went back to Daytona for 2016, finishing 31st due to an early race wreck, and in 2017, where he finished in sixteenth after starting thirteenth.

 Lancaster took a break from ARCA in 2018 to focus on late model races.
 He made his ARCA return a year later, driving for On Point Motorsports' No. 29 Toyota Camry.